Skip to main content

 Mornings are a time for fresh starts and new beginnings.
 And there’s no better time for that first sip of coffee — at least for two-thirds of Americans, according to the National Coffee Association.

-In moderation, caffeine provides benefits like increased alertness.
+In moderation, caffeine — a natural stimulant — has its perks like increased energy, alertness, concentration and a better mood.
 There are even studies that suggest potential heart health benefits and lowered blood pressure.

 But if that cup of coffee is the first of many, could you be overdoing it?
-Whether you’re getting it from coffee, soda or dietary supplements, too much caffeine could give you the jitters rather than a jolt.
+Whether you’re getting caffeine from coffee, soda, energy drinks or dietary supplements, too much caffeine could give you the jitters rather than a jolt.

-“Caffeine can be a part of a healthy diet, especially when it’s consumed in moderation,” says Robert Watterson, MD, a Geisinger internal medicine physician.
-“Everyone reacts differently, but consumption above 400 milligrams is typically when people feel the side effects.”
+“Caffeine can be a part of a healthy diet, especially when it’s consumed in moderation,” says Thomas Nawrocki, PA-C, a physician assistant at Geisinger Family Practice Montage.
+“Everyone reacts differently, but consumption above 400 mg is typically when people feel the side effects and it starts to negatively impact health.”

-That might seem like a lot, but energy drinks and store-bought coffee can contain half of that in one serving.
-To determine how much caffeine is too much for you, observe how you feel and document your intake.
+That might seem like a lot, but energy drinks and store-bought coffee can contain half of that in a single serving.
+To determine how much caffeine is too much for you — and when you’re crossing the line into unhealthy territory — document your intake and observe how you feel.

 What are the side effects of too much caffeine?

-Everyone hits a midday slump once in a while.
-Whether that comes from a lack of sleep or an exhausting schedule, you may be tempted to grab a cup of coffee or an energy drink to power through.
+Everyone hits a midday slump on occasion.
+Whether that comes from lack of sleep or an exhausting schedule, you may be tempted to grab a cup of coffee or energy drink to power through.
 But overdoing it could leave you feeling nervous, paranoid or agitated.

 • Jitters